 - DCEP stands for ‘DC, Electric Positive.’
 Choose it to perform stick welding

-The air on settings refers to the exact time for the gas to stay after putting of the arc.
+The air on settings refers to the exact time the gas stays after putting off the arc.
 It allows you to prevent the weld from further oxidation and rust.

 Step 5: Choosing and Switching on the Inert Gas